 Local search is more crucial than ever

 In recent years, Google has significantly increased the amount of information which appears around a huge range of organisations and entities - including colleges and universities - in its search results pages.
 As shown in the example below, a search for 'colleges in Bristol' produces an information-rich search result, showing key information about (most notably) City of Bristol College; student reviews, notable alumni as well as information about other colleges in the area within the local 'map pack'.

 Given that search engines are the second most used and third most trusted source of information for prospects, it’s vitally important colleges monitor and manage how their brand appears in search, particularly once users begin to use more qualified branded search terms lower in the funnel.

-Creating and maintaining a Google My Business account should be a top priority for as this will allow a degree of control over how your brand is presented in search.
+Creating and maintaining a Google My Business account should be a top priority as this will allow a degree of control over how your brand is presented in search.

-Concistency is key when it comes to optimising your site for local and location-based searches, so ensure the information in your Google My Business listing is accurate and consistent with your website (and any other external sources).
-Inconsistent NAP data (name, address and phone number) can impact a site's ability to rank in local search, so keep an eye out for other sites and directories where your insitutuon is listed and reach out to correct any inaccurate information.
+Consistency is key when it comes to optimising your site for local and location-based searches, so ensure the information in your Google My Business listing is accurate and consistent with your website (and any other external sources).
+Inconsistent NAP data (name, address and phone number) can impact a site's ability to rank in local search, so keep an eye out for other sites and directories where your institution is listed and reach out to correct any inaccurate information.